Asymptotic covariances for functionals of weakly stationary random fields: Introduction

-We are now ready to state our main result. \begin{theorem} Let $\mathcal{D}$ be a collection of compact sets in $\R^d$ and $A=(A_x)_{x\in\R^d}$ be a locally integrable, centered, weakly stationary random field with measurable covariance function $K:\R^d\rightarrow\R$.
+We are now ready to state our main result. \begin{theorem} Let $\mathcal{D}$ be a collection of compact sets in $\R^d$ and $A=(A_x)_{x\in\R^d}$ be a measurable, weakly stationary random field with covariance function $K:\R^d\rightarrow\R$.
 Furthermore, let $K$ and $\mathcal{D}$ satisfy the assumption (\ref{case1}) or the assumption (\ref{case2}), and assume that $w$ in (\ref{w}) is \textbf{regularly varying} with index $\alpha\in(-1,d]$, that is

-where $L:\R_+\rightarrow\R$ is slowly varying (see Definition \ref{regularly varying} and Lemma \ref{lemma add meas lin}).
+where $\ell:\R_+\rightarrow\R$ is slowly varying (see Definition \ref{regularly varying} and Lemma \ref{lemma add meas lin}).

 Then, for all $D,L\in \mathcal{D}$, we have as $t\rightarrow\infty$

 \end{theorem}